openfincolin/here-starter/how-to/use-the-permissions-api/ReadMe.md

-# Permissions API Starter
+# Entitlements API Starter

-## Welcome to the Permissions API How To
+## Welcome to the Entitlements API How To

-This how to provides an example of how to query the Permissions api provided by the Here platform.
+This how to provides an example of how to query the Entitlements api provided by the Here platform.

 ## Running the Sample